IlyaChakun/aws-iba-courses/lecture-materials/Serverless/17-DynamoDB, Lambda, API-gateway, xray, Step Functions/practice.md

 - Click on Create function and choose  Author from Scratch

 ------------------------------------------------------------------------------
-    Function Name :  whizlabs_dynamodb_function
+    Function Name :  labs_dynamodb_function
     Runtime : Select Python 3.8 (Choose from the Dropdown) Architecture : Select x86_64
-    Click on Change default execution Role and then select Use an existing Role Choose whizlabs_dynamodb_role_<RANDOM_NUMBER>  from the drop-down menu
+    Click on Change default execution Role and then select Use an existing Role Choose labs_dynamodb_role_<RANDOM_NUMBER>  from the drop-down menu
     Click on Create function
 ------------------------------------------------------------------------------

-- Once the function is created, select the function (`whizlabs_dynamodb_function`) which you created from the Lambda dashboard.
+- Once the function is created, select the function (`labs_dynamodb_function`) which you created from the Lambda dashboard.
 - To open the existing code, under Code Source, double click `lambda_function.py`
 - Download Zip file and unzip it.
-Open the `whizlabs_dynamodb_function.py` file, copy the code and replace the existing code in the `lambda_function.py` under Code Source.
+Open the `labs_dynamodb_function.py` file, copy the code and replace the existing code in the `lambda_function.py` under Code Source.
 - If you have created the DynamoDB table with any other name, make the changes in code, on line number 6.
-- Navigate to the S3 bucket console and check the name of the bucket created for you i.e whizlabs.<Random number>
+- Navigate to the S3 bucket console and check the name of the bucket created for you i.e labs.<Random number>
 - Make the changes in code by replacing the bucket name on line number 23 with the bucket name created for you.
   - `Note: If there is more than 1 bucket, you should use the name of the latest created bucket.`
 - Click on Deploy button.